Pressure reduction in the supply system

 Disconnect fuel drain hose 1 and vacuum hose 4 from pressure reducing valve 3.

-Remove two fastening bolts 2 and remove the pressure reducing valve 3 from the engine fuel line.
+Unscrew the two fastening bolts 2 and remove the pressure reducing valve 3 from the engine fuel line.

 Install the new valve in reverse order.

-Replacing and checking the timing sensor
+Replacing and checking the synchronization sensor

-Disconnect the wire from the "negative" terminal of the battery.
+Disconnect the wire from the negative terminal of the battery.

-Remove bolt 2 and remove sensor 1.
+Unscrew bolt 2 and remove sensor 1.

-Check the resistance of the sensor coil with an ohmmeter, it should be between 850-900 ohms.
 If the resistance value does not fall within the specified limits, replace the sensor.